ashutoshmjain/gita/src/how.md

 The first section is a historical narrative.
 It discovers a period some five thousand years back - around the city of `Mathura`.
 It ventures into the time when we first adopted written word as primary medium of information storage.

 Text was a profound discovery.
-With it, we learnt to send information to distant places - and future. `Gita` was the first written message preserved for the future.
+With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future.
 The carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
 The reason is simple - there is only one version of truth.

 `Gita` defined `Karm yoga` (work protocol) as a path to gradually accumulate value (`Daivvy Sampad`), and finally be one with the most valuable - one immutable and inexpressible knowledge.
 Despite thousands of elaborate attempts to decipher, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !

-`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was the first mega epic written down and unveiled in series of eighteen books here.
-It laid the foundational idea of even bigger shift that happened around the same time in nearby city of `Dwarka`  - discovery of gold as a store of value.
+`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled in series of eighteen books here at `Mathura`.
+The written word laid the foundations for even bigger shift - discovery of gold as a store of value.

-The founding idea was - store of value must follow the properties of information store.
+The idea was - store of value must follow the properties of information store.
 Barter was synchronous spot deal - like the ephemeral spoken word.
 Gold allowed us to preserve value the way written word preserved the information.
 The idea may be extended to digital realm ->  Bitcoin is digital value.
 It evolved as the information morphed into digital format(s).

 The change, however, is never conflict free ...